Can An ATV Run Without A Battery? Dead Battery?

 Think of a stator as a simplified alternator.

-A stator is used on smaller engines like your ATV, while an alternator is used on bigger engines like for cars.
-An alternator is better at supplying more power than a stator, but a stator is more flexible for smaller engines.
-This is why you can remove a car battery, and the engine will stay running, but it won’t run very well.
+A stator is typically used in smaller engines, such as those in ATVs, while an alternator is found in larger engines, like those in cars.
+An alternator is more efficient at generating power than a stator, but a stator is better suited for smaller engines.
+This is why removing a car battery won’t stop the engine immediately, though it will not run optimally.

 What makes a stator and an alternator different is the magnets.
 Both have copper wires that rotate in a magnetic field, but only a stator has a fixed magnetic field due to only having magnets.
 An alternator does not have magnets and instead generates an electromagnetic field.